Some DJs earn what is known as “the big bucks.” I’m talking six figures, ladies and gentlemen.

 Nick is a Dutch DJ, record producer, and remixer of the house music genre.
 He was born in Spijkenisse, Netherlands.

 At the age of 12, when his parents gave him his first PlayStation game console, he started to teach himself how to mix sounds from video games, in which he developed his music skills.

 In 2009, he released his debut studio album titled Forget the World, which became a success and was certified Gold in the United Afrojack started earning from his work since then.
 He has been featured on 14 top ten singles including 10 number ones.
 His popular songs are The Spark, Ten Feet Tall, and Forget the World.

 7. Deorro (30 million)

 He is an American DJ and producer who was born as Erick Orrosquieta in Los Angeles, California.
-He started producing music at the age of 15 using a FL Studio demo version which he got from his father.
+He started producing music at the age of 15 using an FL Studio demo version that he got from his father.

 In 2011, Deorro broke through to the mainstream when he released his first single titled “Let Me Love You” which sampled the song “Let Me Love You” by Mario.